 About the beer, on the other hand, I totally agree with local people: the best beer I’ve ever tasted.
 And remember, especially all Finns, that when you are looking at the menu, before you start complaining you thought the price level would be lower, the Belgian beer is at least twice as strong by the level of alcohol than Finnish (or any normal) beer.
 But this local treat I highly recommend to taste even if you didn’t normally like beer.
 And as a tip for your trip: whichever Belgian city you are heading to, there is probably a brewery where they organize guided brewery tours.
 These tours you can easily include even on a low budget as the average price for the tour is around 5 euros – including tasting.
 I personally regret the fact I didn’t go for one even if I had a chance.
 Don’t make the same mistake!

 What really came as a surprise to me was the popularity of mussels.
-I always thought mussels are more of a Mediterranean specialty, but in Belgium they are highlighted and advertised in front of every single restaurant.
-This treat I didn’t taste as I found out when investigating the menus that a mussel dinner is way over a budget traveler’s price limit.
+I always thought mussels are more of a Mediterranean speciality, but in Belgium, they are highlighted and advertised in front of every single restaurant.
+This treat I didn’t taste as I found out when investigating the menus that a mussel dinner is way over a budget traveller’s price limit.

 My last tip is a repetition from previous posts but it’s such a big bonus that it’s worth it: train tickets inside Belgium are half price during the weekends, as long as you travel between Friday evening 7.01 PM and Sunday without time limit.
 There might be some exceptions during bank holidays but you can easily check them here!